-Tidmarsh East: In 2010, the owners of Tidmarsh farms placed an initial conservation and restoration easement on Tidmarsh East with the USDA NRCS Wetland Reserve Program, and the 35 acre reservoir (known as Beaver Dam Pond) was drained.
-In 2011, Tidmarsh East became a priority project for Massachusetts Department of Fish and Game’s Division of Ecological Restoration (DER) who led the effort to transform the cranberry bogs into a biologically and physically diverse sustainable fresh water wetland and create headwater to ocean connectivity for passage of wildlife.
-From 2011-2016, Alex Hackman, as project manager, lead a team of partners to develop, permit and implement this process-based restoration, the largest the largest freshwater wetland restoration ever realized in Massachusetts (see principles of restoration).
-As the "restoration" trajectory begins, MassAudubon seeks to purchase and create a MassAudubon wildlife sanctuary on this property.
-Until this sanctuary opens (target date 2017), Tidmarsh East remains closed to the public.
+Background on the Tidmarsh East ecological restoration: In 2010, the Schulman family placed an initial conservation and restoration easement on Tidmarsh East with the USDA NRCS Wetland Reserve Program.
+At that time, the 35-acre reservoir (known as Beaver Dam Pond) was drained.
+In 2011, Tidmarsh East became a priority project for Massachusetts Department of Fish and Game’s Division of Ecological Restoration (DER) who led the effort to restore the underlying hydrology of the farmed bogs and to transition this portion of the property into a into a biologically and physically diverse and sustainable fresh water wetland.
+From 2011-2016, Alex Hackman of the Division of Ecological Restoration served as project manager, leading a team of 22 partners through the process of designing, permitting and implementing a process-based restoration, the largest the largest freshwater wetland restoration ever realized in Massachusetts Restoration actions included removal of 8 dams; the implementation of headwater to ocean stream connectivity to support the passage of wildlife; the implementation of micro-topography to break up the cranberry mat and distribution of 3000 large wood pieces across the site (see principles of restoration). .As the "restoration" trajectory begins, MassAudubon is creating a new MassAudubon Tidmarsh Wildlife Sanctuary. (see also facebook)